ProgrammingRainbow/Super-Clock-Cpp-SDL2/README.md

 # Super Clock (C++ - SDL2)
 A Binary Clock with 3 Layouts, 2 Themes, Color or Black & White and 2 sizes.
 The Clock displays the Hours, Minutes, and Seconds each as 8 bits.

-# Run
+# ArchLinux instructions.
 You will need to make sure SDL2 SDL2_image and SDL2_ttf is installed.

-# ArchLinux instructions.
 ```
 sudo pacman -S --needed base-devel sdl2 sdl2_image sdl2_ttf
 cd